shield02/alx-low_level_programming/0x1A-hash_tables/README.md

 * 1-djb2 - Code implementation of djb2 algorithm
 * 2-key_index - Code to give the index of a key from array of hash table
 * 3-hash_table_set - Code to add an element to the hash table
+* 4-hash_table_get - Code to retrieve a value associated with a key from a hash table